 The accountability standards in the 1998 Workforce Investment Act include the Rehabilitation Act Amendments of 1998 to improve access to adult programs and achieve employment outcomes for learners with disabilities.
-Other legislation addresses provisions related to testing accommodations for learners with disabilities, including Section 504 in the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the No Child Left Behind Act of 2001, and the Individuals with Disabilities Education Act reauthorized in 2004.
+Other legislation addresses provisions related to testing accommodations for learners with disabilities, including the ADA Amendments of 2008, Section 504 in the Rehabilitation Act of 1973, the Individuals with Disabilities Education Improvement Act of 2004, and the No Child Left Behind Act of 2001.
 These laws ensure equal access for all learners in education programs, including learners with disabilities.
 Accommodations provide an opportunity for all test takers to demonstrate their skills and ability.
 The accommodations may alter test administration procedures without changing what the test is intended to measure.
 The following guidelines address methods for administering CASAS assessments using accommodations for learners with documented disabilities.
 The suggested accommodations for disability categories consist of the provisions below.

-- 1. Accommodations in test administration procedures. - Use of appropriate CASAS test forms.
+- 1. Accommodations in test administration procedures - 2.
+Use of appropriate CASAS test forms